shakyapeiris/AuthBee/README.md

 ## How to use

 You can simply import and call ``` login, logout, verify and getData``` functions in your application with respective parameters.
-But I highly encourage you to refer documentation [here](https://npmjs.com/authbee)
+But I highly encourage you to refer documentation [here](https://npmjs.com/authbee).
+Also, I encourage you to refer example, which you'll be able to gain more understanding about the functions.

 ## Documentation